Autodesk-Forge/forge-tutorial-postman/ModelDerivative_04/instructions/task-3_option_1.md

 For this task, you will use the Base64-encoded URN of the source file.
 In the previous task, Postman saved this value to the variable `t4_ossEncodedSourceFileURN`, which you will use in the next request.

-1. In the Postman sidebar, click **Task 3 - Translate Source File > Start a Translation Job**.
+1. In the Postman sidebar, click **Task 3 - Translate Source File > Option 1 - Translate to SVF > Start a Translation Job**.
 The request loads.

 2. Click the **Body** tab and take note of the JSON payload.